reselbob/innosoft-adv-microservices/swagger-postman.md

 **Step 1:** Go the [swagger.io](swagger.io) and create an account that allows you to use SwaggerHub to create an API specification using the online Swagger Editor.

-**Step 2:** View the 10 minute video created by Bob Reselman that provides a brief overview for using Swagger Hub.
+**Step 2:** View [this 10 minute video](https://www.youtube.com/watch?v=-dG2984SDyQ&t=2s) created by Bob Reselman that provides a brief overview for using Swagger Hub.
 (Bob Reselman is an instructor for Innovation in Software.)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-dG2984SDyQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Step 3:** Create an API sepcification for Airport Codes the describes the following endpoints: